-In May 2008 Cyclone Nargis hit Burma killing 130,000 people and affecting 2.4 million.
+In May 2008 Cyclone Nargis hit Myanmar killing 130,000 people and affecting 2.4 million.
 In October 2010 Cyclone Giri affected over 200,000.
 These hazards affect the poorest the most, threatening lives, resources and livelihoods.

-Secure livelihoods: Burma was once the ‘rice bowl’ of Asia, but is now one of the poorest countries in Asia.
+Secure livelihoods: Myanmar was once the ‘rice bowl’ of Asia, but is now one of the poorest countries in Asia.
 Approximately a third of the population do not have their basic needs met.
 Unfavourable economic policies, marginalisation of ethnic and other groups, displacement, and natural disasters all contribute to food insecurity.

 For example, a third of the rice harvest was lost after Cyclone Nargis in 2008.
 Poverty and food insecurity is particularly pronounced in border areas, where many of the country’s ethnic minorities live.